Interactive Investor

 Any profit you make on your investments is tax-free and UK dividend income is also tax-free.

-Stocks and Shares ISA: Pros and Cons
+Stocks and Shares ISA: Benefits and things to consider

 • Potentially beat inflation - With a Stocks and Shares ISA, there’s no limit on how much your investments could grow.
 This all depends on the investments you choose and how they perform.
 You’re not restricted to the interest rates of your Cash ISA.
 You have potential to beat the rate of inflation and provide real returns.